 In an interview with U.S. News, Adam Honoré, research director of the Aite Group (a Boston agency focused on IT Research for Financial Services) illustrated the importance of UX roles: “They typically work as graphic designers, but their job functions often bleed into analytics and research as they look to improve the way data is represented.
 ‘The securities industry, as one example, can’t keep adding screens to a traders’ desktop in response to the data torrent they get,” says Honoré.”
 Strong growth, high job satisfaction (rating a “B” in the areas of Personal Satisfaction, Flexibility, and Low Stress), and the paycheck is pretty sweet, too.
 CNN shares some favorable stats for UX designers: Median Pay: $95,000 Top Pay: $150,000 10-year job growth: 22.1% Total Jobs: 3,426,000.

-Product and Project Managers
+Product Management and Project Management

 These closely related (often interchangeable) titles pertain to researching, developing, and deploying new products and services.
 Both Project and product managers work across disciplines, taking the output of team members like information technologists and UX designers, and integrating it into the bigger picture.
 The Project Management Institute notes 6 areas of greatest promise for project practitioners: Energy, healthcare, IT, construction, finance, and aerospace & defense.